Nice to meet you.

 What I like about Akamai Connected Cloud (formerly Linode):

-- The instant failover capability stood out to me, as it automatically rerouted user sessions to backup origins during outages.
-This ensured the application remained available, especially during maintenance or updates, without interrupting the user experience.
+• I frequently see G2 reviewers highlight the instant failover capability, which automatically reroutes user sessions to backup origins during outages, ensuring application availability during maintenance or updates without interrupting the user experience.

 What G2 users like about Akamai Connected Cloud (formerly Linode):